 Head To The Beaches

-We just don’t like sunbathing, so, if you’re ever looking for us in summer, you’re more likely to find us in a bar rather than horizontal on the sand.
+We just don’t like sunbathing.
+So, if you’re ever looking for us in summer, you’re more likely to find us in a bar rather than horizontal on the sand.

 Whilst some of the private bays close in winter, public beaches and many beach restaurants are open all year.

 Take In The Sights – And The Sites

-The winter months in Fethiye are perfect for hiring a car or taking a bus to some of the nearby archaeological sites and towns such as the supremely pretty Kaş.
+For us, it’s the best time for hiring a car or taking a bus to some of the nearby archaeological sites and towns such as the supremely pretty Kaş.

 Where the archaeological sites are concerned, as with the beaches, this is the time of year where you could well be the only people there.

-And, of course, it’s much easier to get your photos and choose the angles you want, without people’s heads bobbing in the way or tour buses suddenly coming into shot in the background.
+And, of course, it’s much easier to get your photos and choose the angles you want, without people’s heads bobbing in the way.
+Or tour buses suddenly coming into shot in the background.

-It really does make a huge difference, having the place to yourself.
+The best thing about winter exploration – it really does make a huge difference, having the place to yourself.

 Build A Snowman

-Once you feel that telltale bite in the winds, you know the snow has started to fall in the nearby mountains.
+Once you feel that telltale bite in the winds at sea level, you know the snow has started to fall in the nearby surrounding mountains.

 By February, the snow will have encroached to the lower slopes and we will only be a 20-minute drive away from snowball fun.

 If you decide to join the convoy, expect roadside barbecues (despite the snowy weather), people sledging on plastic carrier bags and in washing up bowls.

-If you’re heading to the mountains under your own steam, make sure to check Fethiye weather conditions and also ask locally about snow levels.
-Some areas require snow chains.
+If you’re heading to the mountains under your own steam, make sure to check Fethiye weather conditions and also ask locally about current snow levels.

 Stroll Along The Seafront

-Because we’re in a working town, bars and restaurants along the harbour remain open and are particularly busy in the daytimes; especially at weekends.
+Because we’re in a working town, most bars and restaurants in Fethiye remain open and are particularly busy in the daytimes; especially at weekends.